hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/scripts.md

 # Scripts

-## check_cluster.sh
+## check_clusternode.sh

-The `check_cluster.sh` script prints information about the node it is running on and can also be used to check if the node is properly supported by the CalcUA stacks, or if certain settings need to be adjusted.
+The `check_clusternode.sh` script prints information about the node it is running on and can also be used to check if the node is properly supported by the CalcUA stacks, or if certain settings need to be adjusted.